chikos96/flash-ecommerce/README.md

 ### Structure

 ### Forms
 - Register form: This provides interface to new users for sign up.

 - Log In form: form that enable users to sign into already created account.

 # Home Page
 - The home page offers five nav bars to take users to relevant sections.
 It contains full-width appealing Hero Image Heading Caption with a call-to-action button which take users straight to product listing.

 # User Account
-- This provides interface for new users to register, then sign into already created account.
-The creation of the account requires a valid email and a password.
+- This provides interface for new users to register and sign into already created account.
+- The creation of the account requires a valid email and a password.
 Account owners can access the following features:
     - Update profile information
     - View order history
     - Review purchased product

 # Shopping Bag
 - The shopping bag populates all purchased product details, subtotal for items purchased and a grand total.